boolean-uk/api-server/README.md

 1. Make sure you are authenticated against this app; run `fly auth login` if needed.
 2. If needed, add or update the environment variables by running `fly secrets set VAR_NAME=xxx`
 3. Deploy with `npm run deploy`

+## Teacher Routes

+Teachers can reset all data at any time by making a DELETE request to `http://localhost:3000/GITHUB_USERNAME/admin/teacher`, replacing GITHUB_USERNAME with your actual github username.

+The list of teachers with access is stored in the teacher middleware.